Special Educational Needs and Disabilities Offer

 How will progress towards identified outcomes and effectiveness of our SEND provision be assessed and reviewed by us and how will we involve parents, children and young people in this process?

-SENCO, Teachers, Advisory Teachers, Educational Psychologists, Speech Therapists and other professionals where appropriate, the Head Teacher, parents and where appropriate, the child, will audit progress, review, discuss and plan accordingly on a half-termly basis or more if required.
+SENCO, Teachers, Advisory Teachers, Educational Psychologists, Speech Therapists and other professionals where appropriate, the Head Teacher, parents and, also where appropriate, the child, will audit progress, review, discuss and plan accordingly on a half termly basis or more if required.
 If identified outcomes are not met the school will re-assess accordingly.
 The forthcoming provision map will aid assessment of provision across the school.
 In addition, every term the SEN teacher reviews and assesses the effectiveness of interventions carried out across the school as a whole by analysing data from class assessments and individual intervention assessments.

 Who will be working with your child?